 Meta-analysis allows to quantify heterogeneity I2total which is the variance that is not due to sampling error or, in other words, it is the variance in true effects in contrast to the sampling variance [18].
 To test whether there was more heterogeneity in effect sizes among studies than could be explained by sampling error alone we used Cochran’s Q statistic.
 This formally tests whether variation in effect sizes is greater among studies than expected if the true effect is identical for all studies [19].
 However, the ratio assumes a constant within-study variance, which is not the case as sampling error varies due to studies having different sample sizes [18]; thus heterogeneity I2 should be treated as a measure of “inconsistency” in effect sizes among studies [18].
 Therefore, total heterogeneity I2 indicates how much of the total variance can be attributed to the total amount of heterogeneity, which is the sum of between- and within cluster heterogeneity [9, 20].

 To quantify heterogeneity I2 for the multilevel meta-analytic models, we calculated heterogeneity following [21].
 These modified heterogeneity I2 partitions the proportion of unknown variance not attributable to sampling variance into the contribution of random factors.
 In our analyses, these are the variance in effect sizes due to phylogenetic relatedness, differences among studies, and differences in within-study variation.
 In this study, I2efffect size reflects inconsistencies within studies, I2study reflects inconsistencies among studies, I2phylogeny are inconsistencies due to phylogenetic relatedness, I2species are inconsistencies among species, and I2 total is the sum of all these values combined.
 The sum of the percentages of total variation due to these sources equals the traditional I2 [22].
-High heterogeneity suggest that there may be differences in responses between groups of studies, which can have ecologically important implications [19, 23].
+High heterogeneity suggests that there may be differences in responses between groups of studies, which can have ecologically important implications [19, 23].

 Statistical analysis